 The Confederation’s Bilateral Programmes with BRICS Countries

-In the 2013-2016 Swiss Education, Research and Innovation (ERI) Dispatch, State Secretary for Research and Educationmandates the Swiss National Science Foundation (SNSF) to implement one of the funding schemes available within these programmes - the Joint Research Projects (JRPs) - for five of the priority countries - Brazil, China, India, Russia and South Africa (abbreviated BRICS) as well as for Japan and South Korea.
+In the 2013-2016 Swiss Education, Research and Innovation (ERI) Dispatch, the State Secretariat for Education, Research and Innovation (SERI) mandates the Swiss National Science Foundation (SNSF) to implement one of the funding schemes available within this programme - the Joint Research Projects (JRPs) - for the five priority countries Brazil, China, India, Russia and South Africa (abbreviated BRICS) as well as for Japan and South Korea.
 During the 2013-2016 period, the SNSF will therefore launch calls for JRPs with the partner countries.

 SCOPES (Scientific Co-operation between Eastern Europe and Switzerland)